 This approach has become ever more relevant over the past 60 years, as the misuse and overuse of antibiotics has pushed more and more bacteria to become aggressively resistant to the wonder drugs that form the basis of modern health care.

 Israeli scientists have made some significant contributions to the war on superbugs.
-The last Prof. Nathan Citri developed a medical kit that identifies various resistant bacteria at a hospital patient’s bedside, fast enough to find an appropriate remedy and prevent an outbreak.
+The late Prof. Nathan Citri developed a medical kit that identifies various resistant bacteria at a hospital patient’s bedside, fast enough to find an appropriate remedy and prevent an outbreak.

 Qimron, with another TAU colleague, previously formulated a powerful cleaning solution for hospital use, fortified with genetically engineered bacteriophages.